awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

          */
         if (region) {
             /**
-             * If you’ve set up OAI, the bucket policy in the destination bucket
+             * If you've set up OAI, the bucket policy in the destination bucket
              * should allow the OAI GetObject operation, as configured by default
              * for an S3 origin with OAI.
 Another requirement with OAI is to provide
              * the Region so it can be used for the SIGV4 signature.
 Otherwise, the